 It’s coming.
 There’s no stopping it.
-Just 39 more sleeps until the most magical time of the year!
+Christmas is almost here!
 Are you excited?
 Well, we are.

 To help get you geared up for the big day, we’ve uncovered some interesting facts about Christmas, that will give you a whole new perspective of the festive season (and could also prove very useful during a game of Trivial Pursuits, or a quiz night).
 For example;